bobjacobsen/csc-exercises/CSC/GitHistory/index.md

 What will happen when the Feature1 and Feature2 branches are submitted as PRs and merged?

-Go ahead and merge Feature1 into master (special for this exercise), then look at the structure.
+Go ahead and merge Feature1 into main (special for this exercise), then look at the structure.
 If Feature2 ready to fast-forward merge?
 If not, what can you do about it?

 And that's it for our quick tour of simple squashing and rebasing to make a more understandable commit history.
 There's more to it, of course.
 For example, you might have to handle conflicts.
 That ends up being very similar to handling conflicts in regular merges.